redux-saga/redux-saga/docs/api/README.md

 ### `delay(ms, [val])`

-  returns a Promise that will resolve after `ms` milliseconds with `val`
+Returns a Promise that will resolve after `ms` milliseconds with `val`.